Andresmup/github-foundations/09_REPOSITORIES/Readme.md

 You can use the dependency graph to:

  - Explore the repositories your code depends on, and those that depend on it.
-For more information, see "Exploring the dependencies of a repository."
  - View and update vulnerable dependencies for your repository.
-For more information, see "About Dependabot alerts."
  - See information about vulnerable dependencies in pull requests.
-For more information, see "Reviewing dependency changes in a pull request."

 ### Network